Voyageur dollar: George V, Silver Jubilee Commemorative Coin

+In 1935, a commemorative silver dollar was struck for the Silver Jubilee of George V (the 25th year of his reign).
+The obverse featured a portrait of the King with the special Latin motto "Georgius Rex Imperator anno regni XXV" (English: George V, King, Emperor, regnal year 25) around the edge.

-In 1935, a commemorative silver dollar was struck for King George V's Silver Jubilee.
-It showed the King on the obverse (front) and, a canoe containing a voyageur, (French-Canadian fur trader) and an Indigenous man, on the reverse (back).
-The canoe also contains two bundles of furs—on one, the initials HB, for Hudson's Bay Company may be seen.
-The reverse was designed by Emanuel Hahn.
-This coin marked the beginning of silver Canadian dollars in circulation, which continued until 1968, when the coin's composition shifted from silver to nickel.
+The reverse features the "Voyageur" design by Emanuel Hahn.
+This coin was the first Canadian 1-dollar coin issued for circulation, and marked the beginning of silver Canadian dollars in circulation, which continued until 1968 when the coin's composition shifted from silver to nickel.

 Struck in silver

 The issue was generally considered a success, and beginning in 1936, the silver dollar (in .800 fine silver) was struck more-or-less annually as a regular issue for general circulation, with the same reverse design as in 1935.
 Although commemorative dollars were struck for circulation for the visit of King George VI in 1939, no regular-issue dollars were struck that year, as well as until the end of World War II in 1945.
-Thereafter, voyageur dollars were struck each year through 1966, except in years when a commemorative dollar was struck for circulation (e.g. 1939, 1949, 1958 1964).
+Thereafter, voyageur dollars were struck each year through 1966, except in years when a commemorative dollar was struck for circulation (e.g. 1939, 1949, 1958, 1964).
 In 1967, a special "flying goose" design was struck for the Canadian Centennial.